Halloween History for Children: 10 Fascinating Facts to Learn

 From the ancient Celtic festival of Samhain, marking the beginning of winter and the thinning veil between our world and the spirit realm, to the legend of Stingy Jack that gave rise to our beloved jack-o’-lanterns, Halloween’s roots run deep.
 We’ve discovered how costumes and disguises have allowed us to playfully elude spirits and embrace our imagination.

-The tradition of trick-or-treating, with its roots in souling and its evolution into a joyful candy-collecting adventure, brings smiles to the faces of children everywhere.
+The tradition of trick-or-treating, with its roots in souling and its evolution into a joyful candy-collecting adventure, brings smiles to children’s faces everywhere.
 We’ve explored the enduring mystique of black cats and their connection to magic, as well as the allure of haunted houses and the spine-tingling thrill of ghost stories.